stela/CarND-Traffic-Sign-Classifier-Project/README.md

 | 2e-16     			| Bumpy road (22)	        	 				|
 | 4e-17			        | Turn left ahead (34)   						|

-For the fourth image, "Keep right", the prediction was also very certain
+For the fourth image, "Keep right", the prediction was also very certain.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|